DynamoDS/DynamoPrimer/en/02_Hello-Dynamo/2-1_launching_dynamo.md

 ### Launching

-To launch Dynamo, browse to C:\Program Files\Dynamo\Dynamo Revit\1.3, then select DynamoSandbox.exe.
+To launch Dynamo, browse to \\Program Files\Dynamo\Dynamo Revit\x.y, then select DynamoSandbox.exe.
 This will open the stand-alone version and present Dynamo's _Start Page_.
 On this page, we see the standard menus and toolbar as well as a collection of shortcuts that allow us to access file functionality or access additional resources.

 ![Dynamo start page](images/2-1/04-DynamoStartpage.jpg)